NickyMeuleman/nicky-blog/content/linux-on-windows-wsl2-zsh-docker/index.md

 ![zsh-install](zsh-install.png)

 Typing `zsh` into bash every time we launch it gets old quick.
-Time to change zsh to be the default shell!
+Time to change the default shell to zsh!

 ```sh
 chsh -s $(which zsh)